k2s/sysadmin/merlinux.eu/README.md

 $ adduser mailadm vmail
 $ sudo chgrp vmail ~mailadm
 ```
 Now review the installscript and change the enviroment variables.
-For example the `MAIL_DOMAIN=example.org` to your FQDN.
+For example the `MAIL_DOMAIN=merlinux.eu` to your FQDN.
 As well as the `WEB_ENDPOINT`.
 And then run it.
 ```
 $ sudo bash install_mailadm.sh